jouros/gorestapi/README.md

 ## Deploy Falco security

-Falco is security event detection tool was K8s.
+Falco is security event detection tool for kubernetes.

 helm repo add falcosecurity <https://falcosecurity.github.io/charts>
 "falcosecurity" has been added to your repositories